Lyme Disease Underfunded: Why Research Is Still Too Slow

 What Adequate Funding Could Achieve

-If Lyme disease were no longer underfunded, we could see:
+If Lyme disease were prioritized appropriately, progress could accelerate significantly.

-- Accelerated development of better diagnostic testing, particularly for later-stage disease
+- Improved diagnostic testing, particularly for later-stage disease

-- Serious investment in studying persistent infection and common co-infections such as Babesia and Bartonella
+- Investment in persistent infection and co-infections such as Babesia and Bartonella

-- Sustained public education—not just about tick bites, but about early recognition and prevention
+- Sustained public education on early recognition and prevention

 The Human Cost of Underfunding

-When Lyme disease is underfunded, people fall through the cracks.
+When Lyme disease is underfunded, patients fall through the cracks.

-Yet when diagnosis finally happens—when appropriate treatment begins—many patients begin to improve.”
 Not overnight.
 Not without setbacks.
 But there is progress.
-Often, there is healing.

 Now imagine if that healing could begin sooner.